alex21738/Medium_Popularity_Prediction/README.md

 Future Exploration

 ## Project Goal
-The goal for this project is to determine whether a giving post on Medium will be popular or not.
+The goal of this project is to determine whether a giving post on Medium will be popular or not.

 ## Data Collection